sysco-middleware/sysco-middleware.github.io/_posts/2019-07-23-GettingStartedWithProtobufGrpc.md

 ### 1.3.
 Supported data formats.

 By default, gRPC uses protocol buffers, Google’s mature open source mechanism for serializing structured data.
-However, since protocol buffers act as serialization layer it is possible to replace it with other content types or provide your own implementations.
+However, since protocol buffers act as serialization layer, it is possible to replace it with other content types or provide your own implementations.

 From gRPC website: